UTSA vs. Rice NCAA Football Odds, Plays and Insights | October 16, 2021

 - Rice has one win against the spread in five games this year.

-- The Owls have yet to cover the spread this year when underdogs by 18.5 points or more.
+- This year, the Owls are winless against the spread when entering a game as an underdog of 17.5 points or more.

-- Rice's games this season have hit the over on four of five set point totals (80%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.